Breast cancer risk assessment

 Your customized breast care evaluation and plan may include:

-Several types of breast imaging are available; we will recommend the technology that suits your history, and your breasts, as well as how often it should be repeated.
+Several types of breast imaging are available for screening; we will recommend the technology that suits your history, and your breasts, as well as how often it should be repeated.

 BREAST CANCER RISK ASSESSMENT